MarathonLabs/marathon/docs/docs/cloud.md

 Marathon Cloud is a cloud testing infrastructure built on top of the Marathon test runner.
 It automatically provisions virtual devices to accommodate your tests within 15 minutes.
-The test execution is then delegated to Marathon Runner, which handles tasks such as batching, sorting, preventive retries, and post-factum retries.
+The test execution is then delegated to Marathon test runner, which handles tasks such as batching, sorting, preventive retries, and post-factum retries.
 This ensures an even distribution of tests across the provisioned devices.